 There was a commonly-held but mistaken thought of the religious leaders of Jesus’ day that God would materially bless those He loved ¹.
 Therefore, they set out to ‘show how much God loved them‘ by accumulating and acquiring as much wealth as possible.
 Knowing this helps us understand Jesus’ words in Matthew 6:

 “Do not accumulate for yourselves treasures on earth, where moth and devouring insect destroy and where thieves break in and steal.
 But accumulate for yourselves treasures in heaven, where moth and devouring insect do not destroy, and thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”

 The truth is very applicable to you and to me now.
-What we see as valuable shows us how spiritually healthy we are (Matthew 6.22-23) and we simply cannot be servant of both greedy gain and God (Matthew 6.24).
-Trusting God for our earthly provision, then, is the duty of every Bible-believing, Jesus-following Christian (Matthew 6.25-33).
+What we see as valuable shows us how spiritually healthy we are (Matthew 6.22-23) and we simply cannot be servants of both greedy gain and God (Matthew 6.24).
+Trusting God for our earthly provision is the duty of every Bible-believing, Jesus-following Christian (Matthew 6.25-33).

 Very simply then, where are you accumulating treasures?